microsoft/azure-shortcuts-for-java/README.md

 In essence, the above is the shortcuts API's take on the "builder pattern + fluent interface + factory pattern + extra smarts" combo in action.
 It's just that instead of the more traditional `.create()` or `new` naming, the shortcuts use **`.define()`** or **`.update()`** for creating/updating objects.
 And instead of the more conventional `.build()`, the shortcuts use **`.provision()`** or **`.apply()`**.

-> :warning: TODO Update functionality is only beginning to be implemented in the shortcuts
+> :warning: TODO The Update functionality is only beginning to be implemented in the shortcuts

 ### Naming patterns

 In general, the shortcut naming tends to be consistent with the Azure SDK.
 However, it does not follow the SDK naming rigorously.
 Sometimes, simplicity or succinctness trumps consistency (e.g. Azure SDK has `VirtualNetwork`, shortcuts have `Network`.).

 Some helpful pointers:

 * In the cases when the same class name is used, make sure you reference the right package!
-* As for class member naming, it is hard to avoid the impression that the Azure SDK heavily abuses the "get/set" convention.
+* As for class member naming, it is hard to avoid the impression that the Azure SDK has somewhat abused the "get/set" convention.
 The shortcuts don't.
 In fact, it is only on the very rare occasion that using the "get" prefix is justified, so you will practically never see it in the shortcuts.
-* Since the shortcuts are all about fluent interface, you will not see `.set*(...)` anywhere, only `.with*(...)`.
+* Since the shortcuts rely heavily on the fluent interface, you will not see `.set*(...)` anywhere, only `.with*(...)`.
 The "with" naming convention in the context of fluent interface setters has been adopted because "set" functions are conventionally expected to return `void`, whereas "with" returns an object.
-Modern Java API implementations from other vendors are increasingly adopting the same "with" setter naming convention. (e.g. AWS)
+Modern Java API implementations from other projects are increasingly adopting the same "with" setter naming convention. (e.g. AWS SDK)

 And again, a quick look at any of the below code samples should make the above points rather obvious.